Netlify Scheduled Functions: Set Up Serverless Cron Jobs

 Share:

-Step 1: Create a Netlify function
+Step 1: Write the function

 import { Handler } from "@netlify/functions"